ystxn/blog/content/blog/2020-03-13-hello-gatsby.md

 neat service where you sign up for an account, install their `now` CLI, then go into any directory and type `now`, which instantly uploads the contents of that directory.
-It then gives you a website URL where your contents are hosted on, including a SSL/TLS certificated managed by Let's Encrypt.
+It then gives you a website URL where your contents are hosted on, including a SSL/TLS certificate managed by Let's Encrypt.
 You can replace the contents of that website at any time by firing `now` again.

 ## Making deployments easier